Ordinary Lawsuit of High Value

 The Panamanian court dismissed Lisa’s claims without ruling on the merits and partially upheld Villamorey’s counterclaim for $200,000 in legal damages.

-Court approved seizure of Lisa’s shares and dividends
+Imposes seizure over Lisa’s shares and dividends

 The Eleventh Civil Circuit Court issued a seizure order against Lisa, S.A., allowing the temporary retention of dividends and shares—limited to $281,172.85.
 Rather than honoring the court's clear limitations, Villamorey used the order as a pretext to withhold all of Lisa’s dividends for over a decade, despite the dividends far exceeding the amount of the seizure order.